London mayor gains powers over the Metropolitan Police

 He added: "I have more than 30 years experience of reducing crime, focusing officers' efforts on what local people want and making sure it was done fairly.

-"Crime is what Londoners are most concerned about and no other candidate is better qualified to be Mayor of London, now controlling the police goes with the job."'System has faults'
+"Crime is what Londoners are most concerned about and no other candidate is better qualified to be Mayor of London, now controlling the police goes with the job."

 Green candidate Jenny Jones said: "The new system has its faults, but luckily the assembly's tough scrutiny role will help separate fact from fiction when it comes to the mayor's statements on policing.

 "London's police must keep us safe by being more representative, maximising their community links for good intelligence, and showing themselves able to change with the times."

 The change is part of the Police Reform and Social Responsibility Bill which aims to give people a say in how they are policed.

 London's police body is the first to launch as it already has a directly elected mayor.